litmuschaos/litmus-e2e/testcases/TCID-VMWx-Portal-GUI-Teaming.md

 #### &nbsp;&nbsp;&nbsp;Expected Output

-     User should be able to see the newly created user in invite tab.
+     Users should be able to see the newly created user in the invite tab.

 ### Test Case 3: